Priorities for Strategy 3.2

 Priority areas include:

-- Constructing integrated datasets with data from multiple trials collected in a manner to promote sharing and integration (e.g., using common data elements to capture clinical information, biospecimens, biomarker data temporally dense behavioral capture from remote sensors, etc.) to promote reanalysis or meta-analyses and identification of moderators or tailoring variables for precise, prescriptive intervention approaches.
-Wide sharing of such data through the NIMH Data Archive is expected; registering with AHRQ’s Registry of Patient Registries is encouraged when appropriate.
+- Constructing integrated datasets with data from multiple trials collected in a manner to promote sharing and integration (e.g., using common data elements to capture clinical information, biospecimens, biomarker data, temporally dense behavioral capture from remote sensors) to promote reanalysis or meta-analyses and identification of moderators or tailoring variables for precise, prescriptive intervention approaches.
+Wide sharing of such data through the NIMH Data Archive is expected; registering with the Agency for Healthcare Research and Quality’s Registry of Patient Registries is encouraged when appropriate.

 - Developing and/or employing alternative dynamic designs that maximize benefit to participants and arrive at definitive outcomes in an efficient manner (e.g., use of interim analyses to adjust randomization schemes or sample sizes to expedite conclusions regarding efficacy or safety, application of Bayesian approaches).

-- Utilizing innovative computation approaches (e.g., machine learning, artificial intelligence, pattern classification techniques) to inform clinical decision-making (e.g., gauging clinical deterioration or response to treatment).
+- Utilizing innovative computation approaches (e.g., machine learning, artificial intelligence, pattern classification techniques, predictive analytics) that can be applied to multiple streams of data (e.g., routinely collected electronic health records, sensor-based data, social media/device use metrics) to inform targets and timing for interventions and to facilitate clinical decision-making (e.g., gauging clinical deterioration or response to treatment).

 - Creating designs and conducting studies that prospectively incorporate tailoring variables (e.g., clinical data, biomarkers, behavioral markers derived from passive sensing of naturalistic behaviors, patient response history) into participant assignment algorithms and employ sequential randomization and iterative evaluation of treatment effects to test prescriptive intervention approaches (e.g., MOST/SMART adaptive treatment designs).